Provision of programming and procedural support to the Senate.

 Inquiries and document distribution services

-Secretariat services to the Publications and Joint Publications committees
+Secretariat support to the Publications and Joint Publications committees

 Collection and dissemination of statistical information

 Secretariat support to the Appropriations and Staffing Committee

 During 2010–11, the staff numbers fell early in the year.
 The full-time equivalent (FTE) staffing level for the office hovered around 16 until the selection process for a permanent position was completed.
 During the year, there was also one person on rotation to the Table Office from the Procedure Office.

 By 30 June 2011, all positions were filled and new staff were undertaking the necessary training.
 The average FTE for 2010–11 remained at 17.

 The cost of the office for 2010–11 was $2.7 million ($2.5 million in 2009–10).

 Work of the office